March 12 is National Alfred Hitchcock Day, a day to celebrate the life, times, and work of master filmmaker Alfred Hitchcock.

 It is not known why this date was chosen to commemorate Hitchcock, since it does not correspond to his birthday or the day he died.

 A Long Career

-Alfred Hitchcock's prolific film-making career spanned half a decade - he began making movies in 1921 and made his last film, Family Plot, in 1976.
+Alfred Hitchcock's prolific film-making career spanned over half a century - he began making movies in 1921 and made his last film, Family Plot, in 1976.
 His unique cinematic style in the genre of psychological thrillers and suspense movies earned him the title of Master of Suspense.